pucherot/Pi.Alert/README.md

   - Because of the modified scan, the extended scan parameters in the configuration file do not work.
 For this reason they were removed.
   - The Backend has the additional option "cleanup"
   - "[pialert-cli](docs/PIALERTCLI.md)" that helps to configure login, password and DB migration

-## How it works
-The system continuously scans the network for:
-  - New devices
-  - New connections (re-connections)
-  - Disconnections
-  - "Always Connected" devices down
-  - Devices IP changes
-  - Internet IP address changes

 ## Scan Methods
 Up to three scanning methods are used: